Last updated, October 24, 2022

 Thank you again, Mrs. Edens, for giving Thomas & Thomas Accounting your business.
 We are honored to serve your business needs.

-Whether you are sending a welcome letter to the client for a visit or a regular welcome letter to the new client, certain pieces must remain standard.
+Whether you are sending a welcome letter to the client for a visit or thanking them for a purchase, certain pieces must remain standard.
 Every letter should include:

 These details will make you look professional and inspire confidence in your services.